etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

 ##  Convert from JSON to a Business Object (using the database)

 The JSON to business object logic is slightly more complex as it tries to take into account that an object may exist in the database and it will try to update that object.
 In addition references between JSONObjects is supported.

 The conversion logic goes through the following steps:

   1. the logic checks if the JSON object contains an id and _entityName value.
-If so it tries to read the object from the database.
+If so, it tries to read the object from the database.
 If not set or not found in the database, a new object is created.
 The object is stored in memory using the id found in the JSON object, this allows other JSON objects in the same conversion batch to use/refer to that id.
   2. then for each property of the object (except list/one-to-many) it is checked if the JSON object contains a value for that property.

 if there is a value then depending if it is a primitive or a reference property it is handled differently.

   1. A primitive value is converted by JSON itself except for date values.
 These are converted using date formatters using the XML Schema format pattern.
   2. A reference value is treated differently.
 It is assumed that the value of a reference property in JSON is also a JSON Object.
-If it has an id value then this is used to search in the in-memory map (and found there if the object was already converted earlier).
-If not found in the in-memory map then the refered JSON object is converted using this same logic as discussed in the steps here (so first search in the database then create a new one) and the returned BaseOBObject is considered the value set in the property.
+If it has an id value, then this is used to search in the in-memory map (and found there if the object was already converted earlier).
+If not found in the in-memory map, then the refered JSON object is converted using this same logic as discussed in the steps here (so first search in the database then create a new one) and the returned BaseOBObject is considered the value set in the property.
 If found in the database or already converted earlier then that BaseOBObject is used.

 ##  Special Properties

 The conversion logic in general converts all properties.
-In addition the logic above provides and can handle additional special properties:
+In addition, the logic above provides and can handle additional special properties:

-  * _identifier: contains the (concatenated) content of the identifier properties/columns of an object, can also be used as the sortBy in a query!
+  * _identifier: contains the (concatenated) content of the identifier properties/columns of an object, can also be used as the sortBy in a query.
   * _entityName: the type name of the object, corresponds to a specific [Entity] in the system
   * $ref: is the entityName and the id separated by a forward-slash.
-Is a 'globally' unique identity of the object, can be used to create the url to retrieve the details of the object.
+It is a 'globally' unique identity of the object, it can be used to create the url to retrieve the details of the object.

 ##  GET